 Flores added, “Those are dollars for schools, our health care system, social services network, and infrastructure projects — vital services that working families rely on.
 This administration is fully committed to investing in efforts to reach families in every corner of the state so that Illinois’ census count can be as complete as possible.”

-This will be the first time people can respond to the census online.
-Additional options available to citizens include reporting by phone, by mail and in person.
+This year’s census will be the first time people respond online.
+People will also still have the chance to report by phone, by mail or in person.

-According to a Census Bureau briefing, the first enumeration (or count) in the 2020 Census begins on Jan.
+The first enumeration (or count) begins Jan.
 21, 2020.
 In March 2020, the Census Bureau will mail invitations to respond to nearly every household in the country, and it will activate the online response form.